Great Life Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 The first ingredient on the label is chicken.
 However, the company has recently disclosed that the meat ingredient included on each of these recipes is actually an air dried (dehydrated) item.

-The second ingredient is tapioca.
-Tapioca is a starchy extract made from the root of the cassava plant.
-This carbohydrate is not only grain-free, it’s also gluten-free.
+The second ingredient includes tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 The third ingredient is jicama, a legume that looks like a turnip.
 This starchy root vegetable contains the beneficial nutrient, inulin.